 While croissants are normally seen as a staple of a traditional French breakfast, served warm with lashings of jam, savoury croissants are just as delicious.

-The enriched butter dough is perfect partner for savoury croissant fillings, such as this version, which is loosely based on a Waldorf salad, as I love the combination of the chicken with the crunchy nuts and vegetables.
+The enriched butter dough is the perfect partner for savoury croissant fillings, such as this version, which is loosely based on a Waldorf salad, as I love the combination of the chicken with the crunchy nuts and vegetables.

 There are so many other combinations for savoury croissants, but this recipe is the perfect way to use up leftover roast chicken or turkey from Christmas, Easter or Thanksgiving.